Web Design Agency vs Freelance Web Developer - Which is Right For Your Project?

 You’ve got a rough web site brief sorted, you know what you want to achieve and why you need to achieve it.
 Now to pick your team; web design agency or freelance web developer?

-But before we go running head-long into the pros and cons, for both options you need to consider the following;
+Before we go running head-long into the pros and cons, for both options you need to consider the following;

 - Have you defined clear goals and objectives for this project?
 Knowing how to write a website brief with clarity and direction will keep you on your web developer's Christmas card list for the foreseeable.